Dennis Hauger: 2026 season

-In September 2025, after winning the Indy NXT title, Hauger will make his IndyCar debut in 2026 with Dale Coyne Racing.
+In September 2025, after winning the Indy NXT title, Hauger made his IndyCar debut in 2026 with Dale Coyne Racing.
 Hauger will become the first Norwegian IndyCar driver in 109 years after the only other Norwegian IndyCar driver Gil Andersen who competed in the Indianapolis 500 from 1911 until 1916.

+At the opening St. Petersburg round, Hauger qualified in third after making the Fast 6 on his debut.

+A. J. Foyt Racing (2027–)

+On September 16, 2026, A. J. Foyt Racing announced that they had signed Hauger on a multi-year deal to drive car No. 14, beginning with the 2027 season.

 Personal life

 Hauger has carried a lucky amulet, which he received from his grandmother, around his neck since he started competing in international karting competitions.